amlan-nayak/amlan-nayak.github.io/index.md

 ---
 layout: page
 title: Hi, I'm Amlan
-subtitle: Graduate Student at Cornell
+subtitle: My academic website
 use-site-title: true
 ---

-I am physicist by training with a background in studying animal groups using computational approaches.
-I am mainly interested in how decision-making, information transfer and movement affect the behavioral aspects of animal groups.
+Currently, I am a PhD student at [Cornell University](https://www.cornell.edu/), working in the [Department of Computational Biology](https://cals.cornell.edu/computational-biology), advised by [Andrew Hein](https://cals.cornell.edu/andrew-hein).

+My research interests mostly involve how decision-making, information transfer and movement affect the behavioral aspects of animal groups.
+In my PhD, I am working on the strategies used by both predator and prey to hunt and escape respectively.
+I am also interested in how these interactions evolve during the initiation of the escape event, and how it affects population demographics.

 ### My story

-Currently, I am a PhD student at [Cornell University](https://www.cornell.edu/), working in the [Department of Computational Biology](https://cals.cornell.edu/computational-biology), advised by [Andrew Hein](https://cals.cornell.edu/andrew-hein).

-Previously, I graduated from the Indian Institute of Science, Research and Education (IISER) Mohali in 2023 with a major in Physics and a minor in Data Science, where my thesis was on "Spatial Variation of Vigilance in Meerkats" using computational approahces.
+Previously, I graduated from the Indian Institute of Science, Research and Education (IISER) Mohali in 2023 with a major in Physics and a minor in Data Science, where my thesis was on "Spatial Variation of Vigilance in Meerkats" under Dr. Ariana Strandburg-Peshkin at max Planck Institute of Animal Behavior, Konstanz, Germany.
+My MS thesis investigated spatial variation in vigilance behavior among meerkat groups using GPS and accelerometer data and we found a higher probability of vigilance at the group's periphery compared to central regions, while foraging probability decreased with distance from the group center.
+The research demonstrates the potential of biologging and machine learning techniques for studying group-level animal behavior, though further investigation is needed to distinguish between social and predator-oriented vigilance and explore individual variations in vigilance patterns.

-When I am not doing science, I like to work out, cook cuisines and listen to my favourite podcasts.
+When I am not doing science, I like to work out, cook cuisines and explore music.
+I am also trying to learn how to play guitar and photography.
+I am a big football fan, and have watching FC Barcelona play since 2012.